Coronavirus aid at risk as U.S. lawmakers block Trump's changes | Politics

 With the status quo unchanged, it was unclear whether Trump would sign the package into law or hold out for further action.
 If Trump does not sign the package into law, unemployment benefits for about 14 million Americans will lapse starting on Saturday and the U.S. government would be forced into a partial shutdown beginning on Tuesday.

 'HOW IRONIC' Congress could keep operations running by passing a fourth stopgap funding bill before midnight on Monday.
 To successfully do that, lawmakers would need Trump's cooperation at a time when he is consumed by his bid to remain in office beyond Jan.
-20.
+20, when Biden will be sworn in.

 ALSO READ